FAQ Policies

 Restricting Access to Web Pages

-By default, a .htaccess file is applied to the directory it lives in, and all sub-directories.
-So you'll often just create the .htaccess in your public_html directory, or in a subdirectory.
+By default, a .htaccess file is applied to the whole directory it lives in, and all sub-directories.

-To limit your restrictions to a specific file, put all of the directives inside a <Files> directive.
+To limit restrictions to a specific file, put them inside a <Files> directive.

 For example, you only want to restrict access to a "secure.html" page: